AGM-86 ALCM: ERV and JCMP

 Meanwhile, the Air Force had also issued a requirement for a version with a much longer 1500 nmi range.
 This would allow the bombers to launch their missiles from far off the Russian coast, placing it outside the range of the interceptors as well.
 To reach the intended range, this new Extended Range Version (ERV) would have to be lengthened to contain more fuel, or external fuel tanks would have to be added.
-Either change would make it too large to fit on the SRAM launchers, and more annoyingly, the extended-fuselage version would be too large to fit in the bomb bay of the new B-1 Lancer bomber.
+Either change would make it too large to fit on the SRAM launchers and the extended-fuselage version would be too large to fit in the bomb bay of the new B-1 Lancer bomber.
 The Air Force intended to replace the original ALCM with the new version at some future date.

 The Navy was also in the midst of its own cruise missile project, the Sea-Launched Cruise Missile (SLCM), which ultimately emerged as the BGM-109 Tomahawk, which was similar to ALCM in many ways.
 In 1977, the Air Force and Navy were ordered to collaborate under the "Joint Cruise Missile Project", JCMP, with the intention of using as many parts in common as possible.
 After considering the two designs, the Air Force agreed to modify the ALCM with the SLCM's McDonnell Douglas AN/DPW-23 TERCOM system, as well as using its Williams F107 turbofan engine.

 While the JCMP program was taking place, the B-1 was canceled.
 This eliminated the need for ALCM to fit in the B-1's bomb bay, and the length limitations that implied.
 The Air Force decided to cancel production of the A-model ALCM, and replace it with either an air-launched version of the SLCM, or the ERV.
 The ERV flew in August 1979, and was declared the winner of the head-to-head fly-off against the SLCM in March 1980.

 Initial production

 Production of the initial 225 AGM-86B missiles began in fiscal year 1980.
-It entered operational use on the B-52H in August 1981 and became its primary weapon in December 1982.
+The AGM-86B reached operational status in December 1982, on the B-52G with the 416th Bombardment Wing / 668th Bombardment Squadron, Griffiss Air Force Base, New York.
+Eventually, the missile was deployed across the entire B-52G and B-52H fleet throughout Strategic Air Command.
+Integration and successful flight testing did occur with the B-1B (involving moving the bulkhead between the forward and intermediate stores bay forward one position) - however the AGM-86 was never operationally deployed on the B-1.
 Production of a total 1,715 missiles was completed in October 1986.
-The air-launched cruise missile had become operational four years earlier, in December 1982.
 More than 100 launches have taken place since then, with a 90% approximate success rate.